Clearing - a guide for parents and guardians

 Why choose Leeds Trinity University?

-Going to university is an investment in your future, and Leeds Trinity is one of the UK's top universities for employability.
+Going to university is an investment in your future, and nobody does employability quite like us

 How will Leeds Trinity prepare my child for a career?